ZiRO-Bot/Z3R0/README.md

 - Copy and paste (or rename) [`config.py-example`](./config.py-example) to `config.py`
 - Edit all the necessary config value (`token`, `botMasters`, and `sql`)
-- Run the bot by executing this command, `poetry run python .`
+- Run the bot by executing this command, `poetry run bot`
 - If everything is setup properly, the bot should be online!

 ### Development

 - Install poetry `pip install poetry` then run `poetry install`
 - Run `poetry run pre-commit install`
-- To run the bot executing this command, `poetry run python .`
+- To run the bot executing this command, `poetry run bot`

 ## Changelog